kacperpaluch/bitwarden-print-html-txt/README.md

     *   Open it in your preferred web browser (e.g., Chrome, Firefox, Edge, Safari).

 3.  **Load the JSON File:**
-    *   Drag the downloaded `*.json` file onto the designated area ("Przeciągnij plik JSON..." / "Drag JSON file here...") or click the "Wybierz plik JSON" / "Select JSON file" button and locate the file on your disk.
+    *   Drag the downloaded `*.json` file onto the designated area ("Drag JSON file here...") or click the "Select JSON file" button and locate the file on your disk.

 4.  **Filter and Select Items:**
     *   On the left side, lists of folders and item types will appear.
 Select those you are interested in.